Audi e-tron Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for an Audi e-tron are $1,812 a year for full coverage insurance.
-Comprehensive costs around $444 each year, collision costs $894, and liability coverage costs around $338.
-A liability-only policy costs as low as $394 a year, with high-risk insurance costing around $3,944.
-Teen drivers cost the most to insure at $6,398 a year or more.
+Average insurance rates for an Audi e-tron are $1,812 a year for full coverage.
+Comprehensive costs around $444, collision insurance costs $894, and liability is estimated at $338.
+A liability-only policy costs approximately $394 a year, and high-risk insurance costs around $3,944.
+Teen drivers receive the highest rates at up to $6,398 a year.

 Average premium for full coverage: $1,812

-Price estimates include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Prices are averaged for all 50 states and e-tron models.
+Prices are based on $500 policy deductibles, minimum liability limits, and includes medical and uninsured motorist coverage.
+Rates are averaged for all states and for all e-tron models.

-The examples above illustrate why all drivers should compare prices for a specific zip code and risk profile, rather than using price averages.
+These examples show why everyone should get quotes for a specific zip code and risk profile, instead of using price averages.

 Use the form below to get customized rates for your location.